Olliecad1/Lightning_Ubuntu_Setup/README.md

-# Lightning Network Ubuntu 14.04 Installation
+# Lightning Network Ubuntu 14.04 64 bit Installation

 ## **Note**: THAT LIGHTNING IS STILL IN TESTING MODE EVEN THOUGH THIS IS SETUP ON MAINNET, LIGHTNING IS SITLL BEING TESTED SO HAVE FUN WITH THE COMMANDS